 How may this process affect you?

 You may notice a drop in water pressure during testing and the water may also become slightly discolored after testing.
-If you experience discolored water, you may wish to run water from one or more faucets for a couple of minutes until the water is clear again and you may wish to do so prior to cooking, bathing or washing laundry.
+If you experience discolored water, you may wish to run water from one or more faucets for a couple of minutes until the water is clear again and you may wish to do so prior to cooking, bathing, or washing laundry.
 The discolored water is nonhazardous but can stain clothing.
 If your water does not clear within 24 hours, please contact City Light Gas & Water, 573-888-5366.
-You can also visit our Water Treatment page for additional information on discolored water.
+You can also visit our web page at http://www.clgw.net/dept_watertreatment.php for additional information on discolored water.

 The Kennett Board of Public Works would like to thank you for your cooperation, understanding, and patience with us during this operation, as we are working to maintain the level of water quality & fire safety that you deserve and expect.